AmeeteSh-A/Schrodingers-Chess/rules.md

 ### The Broom (Entropy Sweeping)
 Solid pieces (Kings, Pawns, and Revealed Pieces) act as "Brooms."
-* If a solid piece moves along a path (e.g., a Rook sliding A1 to A8), it **sweeps away** any friendly ghosts in its path.
+* If a solid piece moves along a path (e.g., a Rook sliding A1 to A8), it **sweeps away** any friendly ghosts in its path (from the opponent's POV).
-* This is a strategic tool to clean up your own board clutter and unfreeze tiles.
+* This is a strategic tool to clean up your own board clutter which also ensures pieces are never blocked/obstructed by their own/friendly ghosts.

 </td>
 <td width="55%" valign="top">